“Rustic self-catering suites and a yurt (sleeping 2-6), offering a laid-back base for island exploration”

 - Close enough to walk to local villages, but far enough away to feel pleasantly isolated

-- The personal touch: owner Raquel Hidalgo took 10 years to create this hideaway, and shares many of her belongings so that it’s like staying with a close relative
+- The personal touch: owner Raquel took 10 years to create this hideaway, and shares many of her belongings so that it’s like staying with a close relative

 - Small lizards stroll nonchalantly around the bedrooms like paying guests